Skip to main content

 • Case management, such as coordinating care for tuberculosis (TB).

-IPAC aims on building and maintaining trusted partnerships with people and partners from historically marginalized communities that may have co-occurring diagnoses.
-These include, but aren't limited to, lesbian, gay, bisexual, transgender and trans, queer and questioning, intersex, asexual or agender, and two-spirit (LGBTQIA2s+); black, Indigenous, and people of color (BIPOC); people experiencing housing insecurity; and people experiencing substance use disorders (SUD).
+IPAC aims to build and maintain trusted partnerships with communities that have been traditionally excluded and may have co-occurring diagnoses.
+These include, but aren't limited to, lesbian, gay, bisexual, transgender and trans, questioning, intersex, asexual or agender, and two-spirit; Black, Latina/o and Indigenous people; people experiencing housing insecurity; and people experiencing substance use disorders (SUD).

 Contact us